A flexible system with an experienced mentor

-Idealized Parent Figure (IPF) Protocol Work Group
+Idealized Parent Figure Protocol (IPF)

+Developed to assess and address attachment disturbances in a totally unique and effective way, we also offer IPF trainings for professionals including licensed therapists and psychiatrists who want to incorporate this approach into their own work with patients.
 This marks a major development in George Haas's own lifelong work connecting secular Buddhist meditation and modern attachment theory.